 See how easy it is to make DIY beeswax candles by watching this video tutorial:

 This recipe makes two 4 oz candles or one 8 oz candle.
-I like to make several batches of scented candles at once so I end up making this recipe about 2-3 times in a row.
+I usually double or triple it to make it a bigger batch.

 Ingredients: